Murder of Elizabeth Chantrelle: Background

-Eugène Chantrelle was born 1834 in Nantes and by 1868 was a French teacher who lived in Edinburgh and taught at the private Newington Academy.
-He began a relationship with a pupil, Elizabeth Dyer (born 1851, 15 years old at the time).
-They married when she was age 16, moved in together at 81a George Street, and Elizabeth gave birth to their first child 2 months after they were married.
+Eugène Chantrelle was born in 1834 in Nantes, and became a teacher of French at the private Newington Academy in Edinburgh.
+He began a relationship with a pupil, Elizabeth Cullen Dyer, who was born on 18 July 1851, and was 15 years old at the time.
+They married on 11 August 1868 when she was aged 17, and moved in together at 81a George Street.
+Elizabeth gave birth to their first child two months after they were married.